Cybersecurity

 • Ease of scalability.
 Telegram's group chat and channel features allow attackers to scale their operations quickly.
 They can carry out large-scale phishing campaigns or distribute stolen data to numerous buyers in one go.
 All of this makes it a high-risk platform for businesses, as cybercriminals can launch coordinated attacks targeting many users at once.

 • Integration with other attacks.
 Telegram is often used as a part of a broader attack strategy.
-Whether it's to distribute infostealer malware, track data breaches, or coordinate with other actors on the dark web, Telegram provides a flexible environment for cybercriminals to enhance the effectiveness and reach of their operations.
+Whether it's to distribute infostealer malware, track data breaches, or coordinate with other actors on dark web markets and forums, Telegram provides a flexible environment for cybercriminals to enhance the effectiveness and reach of their operations.

 Due to these features, businesses need to be more vigilant in recognizing potential risks associated with Telegram and implement proactive measures to safeguard sensitive data from being compromised.